graphframes/graphframes/docs/README.md

     # Build the site with extra features used on the live page
     $ PRODUCTION=1 jekyll build

+Note that `SPARK_HOME` must be set to your local Spark installation in order to generate the docs.

 ## Pygments

 We also use pygments (http://pygments.org) for syntax highlighting in documentation markdown pages,